Hoar012/Hoar012/README.md

 - First-year MSR student at Carnegie Mellon University, Robotics Institute (2025 Fall).
 - Undergraduate at the School of Artificial Intelligence, Nanjing University.
-- Research Intern at MMLab@The Chinese University of Hong Kong.
+- Research Intern at MMLab@The Chinese University of Hong Kong (2024-2025).
 - Interested in Artificial Intelligence and Robotics.
 - Visit my [homepage](https://hoar012.github.io/) for more information.